Technigo/project-guess-who/README.md

-# Project Name

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+# Guess Who game

-This project builds on the classic board game Guess Who.
+This weeks project was to construct a digital version of the old character guessing board game "Guess Who".
 In this version it is a game for 1 player.
 The player tries to guess who the secret character is using a variety of different questions.
 Try to use the best questions possible that will narrow down the character cards quickly.

-I added player instructions in the Console. ??

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Since I had never myself played the game Guess Who before I tried out different online versions to understand the different steps in creating the game.
+I have mainly practiced game logic, objects, arrays, and function scope and closure for the project.

+I have focused on the JavaScript and built the code more or less top to bottom.
+There was a heightened sense of importance on the debugging process for this project which was valuable, and it's something that I will bring with me for the rest of the bootcamp.

+When I encountered problems I have asked my teammates on Slack, or live during our weekly team-meetings, or asked a question on Stack overflow.
+I've thoroughly followed my classmates questions in the help channel and asked google for help.
+I re-watched code sessions to understand this weeks learning objectives better.

+If there was more time I would have changed the CSS, and practiced doing a timer that measures how long time each game takes.

 ## View it live

-Have you deployed your project somewhere?
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to view it live on Netlify: https://heuristic-banach-b932cd.netlify.app/